maxniederer/max-niederer-portfolio/projects/bookdoku.md

 This project's purpose is to teach myself how to work with APIs.
 Currently, the player can search for a book using the title or author and 10 results are returned.

-I am using the OpenLibrary API for this project because it's free, but it seems to come with its caveats.
+I am using the OpenLibrary API for this project because it's free, but it comes with its caveats.
 I'm currently figuring out how to go about streamlining the database; many books do not have book covers, and multiple search entires will appear for the same book (supposedly for books that are re-published or maybe published in bundles), and this makes the game feel messy.
 That said, functionality is not yet complete!

 ### Tech Stack